dhincerti/section_change/README.md

 ### Usage

 Use the .sectionChange() function to trigger the plugin on your sections main container.
-Make sure to use the window load function to prevent the script to be executed before the rest of the content has being created.
+Make sure to use the window load event to prevent the script to be executed before the rest of the content has being created.

 ```javascript
 $(window).on('load', function() {